 (Talking of naming, Percival – or Perceval – was Galahad’s predecessor as the Knight of the Holy Grail.
 In Chrétien de Troye’s twelfth century account he is innocent and slightly blundering but singular, separated from the other knights by the purity of his Quest.)

 I’m very interested that Woolf changed her title idea from moths to waves.
 Moths go round and round, they can’t help being drawn to the light and to their own damage.
-(I hate hearing that slight fizzing noise when a moth flies against a lit bulb.)
+(How horrid is that slight fizzing noise when a moth flies against a lit bulb?)
 There is something stupid about their frenzied patterns.
 They suffer and they cannot save themselves.

 Waves are entirely different.
 Waves move forwards and backwards, inwards and outwards, breaking and then gathering themselves again.
 There is something tireless about the motion of waves, a soothingness that comes from knowing there will always be a next – that they will keep coming towards us because there is something they are seeking.

-In Vanessa Bell’s cover illustration for The Waves, the wavy lines narrow into a gap near the bottom of the image.
-Or perhaps they widen into an opening at the top.
+In Vanessa Bell’s cover illustration for The Waves, the wavy lines narrow but don’t quite close near the bottom of the page.
 Also near the bottom there is what may well be the ‘seven-sided carnation’ that stands in the vase on the table of the restaurant where the friends dine with Percival before he goes away.
 In Vanessa’s image there are two blooms, one resplendent, the other drooping and sorry.
 The wave shapes go up and down into little points which are steeper where the gap is narrower, as if they are being funnelled down into an estuary.

 Vanessa has written the book’s title with a narrow paint brush.
 The title is in fact not The Waves but the Waves so that what we see is the word Waves and what we feel is the idea of waves.
 The Waves (capital T) would have to be particular waves, and we might find ourselves wondering which.